-As far as selecting a contractor for your dome, we recommend that you get quotes from several builders to compare construction costs….all the time explaining to them that they need to quote based on hiring the Kit Assembly Consultant to supervise their workers to get the shell assembled.
+As far as selecting a contractor for your dome, we recommend that you obtain quotes from several builders to compare construction costs….all the time explaining to them that they need to quote based on hiring the Kit Assembly Consultant to supervise their workers to get the shell assembled.
+Ultimately it is best to pay the builder on a cost plus basis.
 The Consultant can give you an agreement showing the number of days needed for assembly with the first layer of concrete in the seams.
 This way the contractor does not need to be worried about estimating the assembly costs and making mistakes during the assembly just because he has never assembled and Ai dome kit before.
 Once the dome is erected, and a scratch coat of concrete is in all the seams and on all the entryways and dormers, the Consultant can leave and the contractor’s subs can finish the interior and even finish the last coat of stucco in the seams and on the entryways and dormers.
 To view info about Consultant, please click on Specialist/Consultant.

 Various Questions American Ingenuity receives:

 - My property is in a flood zone, what height is the finished fill and finished floor height to be?
 If you are in a flood zone, then FEMA requires your finished floor height to be at a certain height.
 Contact your local Natural Resources government department and ask them for the FEMA phone number and what info you have to provide the County when you submit for your building permit.